-- Exc ellence of the Overall Proposal and Approach • Clear and relevant project objectives. • Soundness of the concept. • Credibility of the proposed methodology. • Extent that the proposed work is beyond the state of the art and demonstrates innovation potential (e.g. ground-breaking objectives, novel concepts and applications). • Quality and efficiency of the (outline) work plan (project is deliverable (in a typical 2 to 3-year timeframe) based on the work packages described).
-Fee nomic Impact and Sustainability • The proposal has the potential to significantly alter markets and their functioning and/or significantly alter the way that businesses operate through the creation of new business models. • Proposal demonstrates potential to enhance innovation capacity of enterprise partners (RD&I performance, ability to engage with and deploy disruptive technologies in the future) and especially SMEs. • Proposal demonstrates potential to create significant new market opportunities and exports, support job creation and retention, strengthen competitiveness and growth of the partner companies within a 3 to 7-year timeframe. • Proposal considers the further stages and activities needed to commercialise the innovation.
-Proposal demonstrates positive contributions to the low carbon / sustainability targets in the Climate Action Plan 9 .
+- The proposal has the potential to significantly alter markets and their functioning and/or significantly alter the way that manufacturing businesses operate through the creation of new business models. - Proposal demonstrates potential to enhance innovation capacity of manufacturing partners (RD&I performance, ability to engage with and deploy disruptive technologies in the future) and especially SMEs. - Proposal demonstrates potential to create significant new market opportunities and exports, support job creation and retention, strengthen competitiveness and growth of the partner companies within a 3 to 7-year timeframe. - Proposal considers the further stages and activities needed to commercialise the innovation. - Proposal demonstrates positive contributions to the low carbon / sustainability targets in the Climate Action Plan11.
 It neither hinders the achievement of Ireland's climate objectives nor has other significant negative environmental impacts.

+Quality and Efficiency of the Collaboration

+11 Department of Environment, Climate and Communications (DECC) - Climate Action Plan 2019.

-Qu ality and Efficiency of the Collaboration • Strength and credibility of the partners in the consortium to deliver on project goals. • Collaborations have a strong lead partner and a strong project management structure. • Appropriateness of allocation of tasks, ensuring that all participants have a valid role and adequate resources in the project to fulfil that role. • There must be at least one SME involved in every consortium with SME(s) in a consortium having an integral role in the project. • Financial and other resources mobilised across the consortium provides appropriate co- funding against the DTIF contribution. • Appropriateness of management structures and procedures, including risk and innovation management. • Complementarity of the participants and extent to which the consortium, as a whole, brings together the necessary expertise. •
+- Strength and credibility of the partners in the consortium to deliver on project goals. - Collaborations have an established manufacturing company. - Appropriateness of allocation of tasks, ensuring that all participants have a valid role and adequate resources in the project to fulfil that role. - There must be a strong project management structure. - There must be at least one SME involved in every consortium with SME(s) in a consortium having an integral role in the project. - Financial and other resources mobilised across the consortium provides appropriate cofunding against the DTIF contribution. - Appropriateness of management structures and procedures, including risk and innovation management. - Complementarity of the participants and extent to which the well-balanced consortium, as a whole, brings together the necessary expertise.